davorpa/davorpa/README.md

 It is a pleasure give back a solid knowledges in this topics with the great developers community we are.
 So, don't be affraid about make me any question.

-Learn.
+*Passion = Learn.
 Code.
 Enjoy.
+Repeat :recycle::rocket:*

-Repeat :recycle::rocket:.
-Open-minded :wink:, PRs always welcome :hugs:.
+Open-minded :wink:, PRs / improvements always welcome :hugs:.

 ## :chart_with_upwards_trend: Account Stats